AstunTechnology/nrw-custom-geonetwork/README.md

 * Look at the `services\geonetwork\volumes` section of `docker-compose.yml` and ensure that you match the file structure for any volumes that are not inside this repository, e.g. those where the local path starts with `../`.
 These are generally schema plugins and can be found on [Github](https://github.com/astuntechnology).
 * Clone the required repositories to the same level in your file system as `docker-geonetwork` and match the folder names so that you can refer to the mounted files using the location e.g. `../iso19139.gemini23/...`.

-Copy `.env-local.sample` to `.env-local` and edit the credentials for any services that you are using.
+Copy `.env.sample` to `.env` and edit the credentials for any services that you are using.
 For the optional services, ensure that their `docker-compose-XXX.yml` file is included in the colon-delimited `COMPOSE_FILE` variable at the top of the file.

 ### Database Prep- Existing PostgreSQL server (i.e. RDS)

 * Create an appropriate database on your server and note the credentials.
 * For good measure enable the postgis and hstore extensions.
-* Ensure that the followin credentials are correct in `.env-local`:
+* Ensure that the followin credentials are correct in `.env`:

 ```
 POSTGRES_DB_NAME=